-Hatcher Pass isn’t actually a town, but nonetheless, this alpine paradise features some unique lodging opportunities that show off the stunning views of the Talkeetna Mountains, gold mining artifacts and prime hiking, skiing, showshoeing, berry picking and other recreational activities.
+Hatcher Pass isn’t actually a town, but nonetheless, this alpine paradise features some unique lodging opportunities that show off the stunning views of the Talkeetna Mountains, gold mining artifacts, and prime year-round outdoor recreation activities including hiking, skiing, snowshoeing, berry picking, and more.

 About Hatcher Pass

-Hatcher Pass is a favorite recreation area for residents of the Matanuska-Susitna Valley, and is easily accessible from either Palmer or Wasilla.
+Hatcher Pass is a favorite recreation area for residents of the Matanuska-Susitna Valley and Anchorage area, and is easily accessible from Palmer, Wasilla, and Anchorage.
 Its stunning panoramas are some of the most photographed views in the Mat-Su Valley.

 Things to do

 The main attraction of Hatcher Pass is 272-acre Independence Mine State Historical Park, a huge, abandoned gold mine sprawled out in an alpine valley.
 Within the beautiful bowl-shaped valley of the park are the remains of 16 buildings that were built in the 1930s by the Alaska-Pacific Mining Company, one of the leading hard rock gold mines in Alaska in its day.
 Closed in 1951 and now a state park, the mine and the company town that was built around it make for a fascinating tour.
 Today you can explore the structures, hike several trails, join a guided tour in the summer, and take in the stunning views at Hatcher Pass.

-In winter, telemark and cross-country skiers flock to Hatcher Pass.
+In winter, downhill and backcountry skiers, snowboarders, and cross-country skiers flock to Hatcher Pass.
 A fantastic network of cross-country ski trails is groomed around the Independence Mine area.
 Snowmobiling is also very popular west of the pass.
-Visitors are encouraged to check current snow conditions before venturing into the backcountry.
-The Mat-Su Borough also maintains an excellent sledding hill near Independence Mine State Historical Park that is wildly popular with area families and free to the public.
+Visitors are encouraged to check current snow and avalanche conditions before venturing into the backcountry.
+The Mat-Su Borough also maintains an excellent sledding hill near Independence Mine State Historical Park that is wildly popular with families and free to the public.
 The new Skeetawk Ski Area at the base of Hatcher Pass has 30 skiable acres of beginner downhill terrain.